potentialhades/ESP32_Simulation_Sensor_DHT22/README.md

 Project on Wokwi (Micropython on ESP32): https://wokwi.com/projects/328777740948865619

-Where to see the messages on broker -> Hivemq Broker Client: http://www.hivemq.com/demos/websocket-client/
+Where you can see the messages on broker -> Hivemq Broker Client: http://www.hivemq.com/demos/websocket-client/

 Host - broker.mqttdashboard.com
 Port - 8000